Beginner And Advanced Drawing Ideas

 What Is Still-Life Drawing

-Still-life drawing is the practice of drawing a subject from real life, usually inanimate objects, in a studio setting.
+Still-life drawing is drawing a subject from real life, usually inanimate objects, in a studio setting.

 Additionally, since the subject matter is not moving, you can take your time to get the perfect shot.
 This type of drawing is also a great way to improve your skills.